 Excluding skin cancers, colon cancer is the third most common cancer diagnosed in both men and women in the United States.
 The American Cancer Society estimates that this year doctors will diagnose 101,420 new cases of colon cancer.
 It’s also expected to cause about 52,980 deaths.

-I encourage my patients to schedule their screening according to the current guidelines:
+We encourage our patients to schedule their screening according to the current guidelines: